caiyzik/Vortex/index.md

 no bank conflicts

 # Terminology
-Single Instruction, Multiple Threads (SIMT)
-Hardware Warp: group of threads that share the same program counter and follow the same execution path with minimal divergence.
+- _Hardware Warp_: group of threads that share the same program counter and follow the same execution path with minimal divergence.
 Fetching, decoding, and issuing of instructions is done within the same warp.
-Hardware Thread (also referred to as hart): Each thread has its own set of general purpose registers.
+- _Hardware Thread_ (also referred to as hart): Each thread has its own set of general purpose registers.
 The width of the ALU is equal to the number of threads.